Share this page?

 However, getting and giving help for troublesome atopic eczema using The Combined Approach is not only very feasible online - it is after all a home based treatment programme, based on self-help, and it is supported both by a handbook and a website that can easily be shared electronically - it is also clear that the practice of teledermatology can make specialist help with habit reversal for chronic eczema accessible to many more people than before.

 Our suggested programmes for both adults and older children, and younger children and their parents, involve several stages over just a few weeks, each involving a series of appointments.
-It is certainly feasible to have all these online, but there may be advantages if the first and last - the assessment, and the planning for aftercare and follow-up - can be face-to-face.
+It is certainly feasible to have all these online, but there are be advantages if two - one for assessment and the other for planning for aftercare and follow-up - can be face-to-face.

 The protocols we set out in the practitioner’s handbook were established for face-to-face encounters, but the main components are included in the “virtual” appointments that are built into the self-help version of the programme for adults and older children in the book “The Eczema Solution”.
 As Sue Armstrong-Brown recommends in her talk, the self-help format is more likely to be successful with staged professional support.
 In practice this can be achieved successfully online, especially if both patient and practitioner have a copy of her book to refer to.